Is It Worth Having a Credit Card to Earn the Rewards?

 Before signing up for a reward-based credit card, you should also check to see if you are earning more in rewards than you are paying in the annual fee.
 Then you should compare that with similar rewards cards with no fee to see if you would come out ahead by switching cards.

-If pay off your balance in full each month, then a cash back or a rewards credit card may be a wise choice.
+If you pay off your balance in full each month, then a cashback or a rewards credit card may be a wise choice.
 Some people earn hundreds, or even thousands of dollars a year in credit card rewards, not to mention free flights or hotel stays.
 Though it's important to read the fine print on your rewards card to be sure that you can actually use the reward you are trying to earn.

 A rewards credit card is a good choice only if you are already sticking to your budget and truly paying your balance off in full each month.
 Otherwise, you really are not getting the deal that you think you are.
 Remember, you need to be financially ready to handle a credit card before you will be able to benefit from a rewards card.